thealinamichelle/pe-projects/journal.md

 # My learning journal
 ### This is my learning journal for personal use.
 It keeps track of my daily goals, notes any unique learning concepts, and any questions I come up with, first drafts for blog content, or brief exercises for PE prompts.

+##7/14
+-

+slug is a name for saving a piece of url

 ##7/10
 -
 Summary: GIT & Node review, intro to Express: